We ask you for information about yourself so that we can make sure we offer you the care, protection and support you need.

 We will use this number in an integrated care record system across a number of support services, including doctors, hospitals, community matrons, district nurses and social care workers.

-If you wish to object to the use of your NHS number for social care purposes, please contact us.
+If you wish to object to the use of your NHS number for social care purposes, please talk with your social worker or contact us here.

 Further details about how we hold information